aistabci/abci-docs/en/docs/faq.md

 Executing while logged in to the interactive node has the same effect.

-## Q. The Group Area is consumed more than the actual size

-Generally, any file systems have their own block size, and even the smallest file consumes the capacity of the block size.

-ABCI sets the block size of the Group Area 1,2,3 to 128 KB and the block size of the home area and Group Area to 4 KB.
-For this reason, if a large number of small files are created in the Group Area 1,2,3 , usage efficiency will be reduced.
-For example, if you want to create a file that is less than 4KB in the Group Area, you need about 32 times the capacity of the home area.

 ## Q. Singularity cannot use container registries that require authentication

 SingularityPRO has a function equivalent to ``docker login`` that provides authentication information with environment variables.